billynoodle/cursor-auto-rules-agile-workflow/.ai/arch.md

 ## Technical Summary
 This architecture defines a modern, secure, and scalable web application for allied health practitioners to assess and improve their business operations.
 The system employs a client-server architecture with a React frontend, Node.js/Express backend for complex business logic, and Supabase as the primary database and backend service.
 This hybrid approach leverages Supabase's PostgreSQL database, authentication, storage, and realtime capabilities while maintaining custom server-side processing for specialized business logic.
 The architecture prioritizes user experience, data security, and extensibility to accommodate future enhancements such as AI-powered analytics and integrations with practice management systems.

+A key architectural component is the Business Area Interconnectedness Analysis system, which identifies relationships between different business domains and provides actionable insights into how changes in one area impact others.
+This cross-domain analysis enables practitioners to make more informed decisions by understanding the broader implications of their business strategies.

 ## Technology Table

 | Technology | Description |